merabetasma/Categorical-Features-Encoding/README.md

 # Categorical-Features-Encoding

-   In this project, you was predicting the probability [0, 1] of a binary target column called cat.
+   In this project, we was predicting the probability [0, 1] of a binary target column called cat.
-   The structer dataset  contains binary features , nominal features , ordinal features  as well as (potentially cyclical) day (of the week) and month features, aand     in this project we tried to encoding with diffents methodes:
+   The structre dataset  contains binary features , nominal features , ordinal features  as well as (potentially cyclical) day (of the week) and month features, aand     in this project we tried to encoding with diffents methodes:

 # 1-binary features: